tolicodes/articles/DevOps Message Broker.md

       console.log(payload.image);
     });

 Simple right?
 Now Service A doesn't need to know about Service B. It just publishes a message, and whatever service is interested subscribes to it.
 No REST calls needed.
-No need t
+No need to set up an express server to listen on those endpoints

-### Message Queueing
+### Message Queueing - Services that Are Down
+What if a service is down?
+Retry logic is hard to build.
+Not every engineer has the time to write fibonacci backoff sequences.
+T
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI4MjI5MDI4NV19
+eyJoaXN0b3J5IjpbMTY3NTUxMjIyNl19
 -->